Boon Khao Jee (บุญข้าวจี่) is Month #3 of Heet Sip-Song – The Twelve Isan Merit-Making Traditions.

 Boon Khao Jee is said to have been inspired by an episode from the Buddha's life story.
 One time a very poor woman named Punna had nothing to offer the Buddha except simple rice crackers made from broken rice with no oil, flour, or sugar.
 She assumed he would not eat them, perhaps toss them to a dog, but knowing her thoughts, he ate them right after she gave them and then preached to her so that she was able to have a major breakthrough in understanding dharma.

-Boon Khao Jee usually happens the day after the full moon (this is the day Makha Puja is celebrated), but some villages do it on other days.
+Boon Khao Jee often happens the day after the full moon (this is the day Makha Puja is celebrated), but some villages do it on other days.
 It is often celebrated together with Boon Khun Lan as a single festival.